Reinforce Your Professional Image When You Resign

 You don’t want to remove family pictures because that would spark suspicion that you're job hunting or preparing to resign, but remove work samples and other items that will help you get started in your next job.
 You’ll want to have copies of employee handbooks, job descriptions, and other positive contributions that you made to add to your portfolio.
 Also, make sure you have all addresses and phone lists that will come in handy down the road.

-You should also remove all personal information from company property like desktops, laptops, and corporate servers.
+You should remove all personal information from company property like desktops, laptops, and corporate servers.

 The first person you notify about your impending departure is your boss.
-He or she, or Human Resources, when notified that you are resigning, will likely ask you for a resignation letter.
+They, or Human Resources, when notified that you are resigning, will likely ask you for a resignation letter.
 This letter is for your permanent employee file and proves that you resigned and were not fired or laid off.

 Tell your boss what you are doing but skip the why unless it is a positive reflection on you.
-Thank your boss for all of his or her help and support.
+Thank your boss for all of their help and support.
 Make positive statements about your experience with the company, how much you learned, the opportunities that your job provided, and so forth.

 You have nothing to gain by burning bridges, and everything to gain by leaving under good circumstances.
 The same holds true for Human Resources and your resignation letter.
 Be positive and brief about why you are resigning and write your letter in a professional and straight-forward manner.